Wednesday December 7th

 I accidentally hit a dog while driving to work this morning, what are my responsibilities when I hit an animal while driving?

 First you need to stop and render aid if possible.
-Then you must notify Animal Control at the Police Department by calling 406-771-1180 as quickly as possible and let them know about the collision and the injuries to the animal.
+Then you must notify Animal Control at the Police Department by calling 406-455-8492 (Dial 0 for Dispatch - DO NOT leave a message) as quickly as possible and let them know about the collision and the injuries to the animal.

 I want to have an exotic animal/wild animal as a pet – are there any special requirements?